-Membership in a segment is indicated by a property of the segment's simplified content ID (content:<id>) of the content item representing the segment.
+Membership in a segment is indicated by a property of the segment's simplified content id [content:<id>] of the document representing the segment.
 So a segment represented by content 42 will be mapped to the property 'content:42'.
 This property is set to the Boolean value 'true' if the user is a member of the segment; segments a user does not belong to are either not represented in the context or are assigned a value of 'false'.

-The SegmentSource requires a reference to the Cache used for storing preprocessed segment conditions and to the ContentRepository to retrieve segment content items.
+The SegmentSource requires a reference to the Cache used for storing preprocessed segment conditions and to the ContentRepository to retrieve segment documents.
 Further, as with all sources, you've got to provide the name of the context to be used to store the segment properties.

-Optionally, you may configure in which folder of the repository the source looks for segment content items, the content type used to represent segments, and the name of the property of the content type that contains the segment conditions.
+Optionally, you may configure in which folder of the repository the source looks for segment documents, the content type used to represent segments, and the name of the property of the content type that contains the segment conditions.